Writing a request for a proposal is as much an art as a science.

 3. Difficult Proposal Format

-When you are writing your RFP, remember not only does someone have to respond to it, but you then have to thoroughly evaluate proposals and their answers.
+When you are writing your RFP, remember that not only does someone have to respond to it, but you have to evaluate proposals and their answers thoroughly.
 Do everyone a favor and make the RFP easy to answer and easy to review.
 IT vendors love the classic “Yes, No, Yes with Qualification” chart for technical responses

 4. Providing Legal or Financial Terms Which are Potentially Problematic

 Have you ever waded through twenty pages of legalese or terms and conditions of an RFP before you could even find out what the client wanted?
-Always keep in mind: as much as you want to contract for data center services, there are many customers which need to be served.
-If a potential bidder feels pursuing your business puts them into potential legal or financial risk, they simply won’t bid.
+Always remember that as much as you want to contract for data center services, many customers need to be served.
+If a potential bidder feels pursuing your business puts them at potential legal or financial risk, they won’t bid.

-Fixed bid contracts, unrealistic service level agreement requirements, and other high risk clauses can make your RFP go into the recycle bin, and a vendor move on to business pursuits which aren’t as potentially risky.
+Fixed bid contracts, unrealistic service level agreement requirements, and other high-risk clauses can make your RFP go into the recycle bin, and a vendor moves on to business pursuits that aren’t as potentially risky.

 5. Make Sure the RFP Process Isn’t Just a Market Study